evangraan/microservices-event-driven-kafka-python-ubuntu/README.md

 * Once a patient has been seen, a porter is scheduled to take the patient to the hospital exit
 * If a porter is not available, the patient is placed on a waiting list
 * A scheduled porter escorts the patient to the hospital exit.
 On arrival there, a cleaner is scheduled to clean the room
-* Once a room has been cleaned, the room becomes avaialable for a new patient
+* Once a room has been cleaned, the room becomes available for a new patient

 The postgress database only keeps state.
 The following microservices perform duties:
 * cleaner_pool.py